Nice To Meet You!

-This means I can very well identify myself with most problems INTJs have – like feelings of social & mental isolation, alienation from the world, and the resulting withdrawal from it.
+This means I can very well identify myself with the problems that INTJs have, like feelings of social & mental isolation, alienation from the world, and the resulting withdrawal from it.
 Yet I feel like I have a different way out of them that can help you.

 My strength is to always focus on practical results.
 If it doesn’t help you, it’s worthless to me.

-I want you to get out of fear, uncertainty, and doubt, and into taking action which gives you real, breathtaking results.
+I want you to get out of fear, uncertainty, and doubt, and into taking the actions that give you real, breathtaking results.

-You love over-analyzing, I love focused action.
+You love analyzing, I love focused action.
 Seems like a nice mix to me.

 Approximately 10 years ago, I was urged by a friend to take the MBTI test.
 Like many other areas of my life, I approached the results with skepticism and a resistance that would eventually give way to resignation.